-The Visual Effects degree has a common year 1 with the other digital animation degrees for core subjects and then specialises at year 2 and year 3 so those not sure about which pathway to follow can make an informed decision.
+The Visual Effects for Film and Television degree has a common year 1 with the other Animation degrees for core subjects and then specialises at year 2 and year 3 so those not sure about which pathway to follow can make an informed decision.

 Why choose this course?

-- Students from the Visual Effects degree have worked on live projects including the BBC's 2010 Olympics presentation and music videos for Richard Ashcroft.
+- Students from the Visual Effects for Film and Television degree have worked on live projects including the BBC's 2010 Olympics presentation and music videos for Richard Ashcroft.

-- Teaching for the Visual Effects degree is based on the extensive industry knowledge of our lecturing team.
+- Teaching for the Visual Effects for Film and Television degree is based on the extensive industry knowledge of our lecturing team.
 We have worked with high profile organisations and companies such as the BBC, The Mill, Red Vision and many others.

 - Many students are currently on work experience programmes with London visual effects companies.

 - Find out for yourself and watch our video!